gini/gini-sdk-android/ginisdk/src/doc/source/guides/common-tasks.rst

     `Setting the document type hint`_ for details.

-To create a document from a PDF or text, these have to be uploaded as a byte array as seen in the following example.
+To create a document from a jpeg, PDF or text these have to be uploaded as a byte array as seen in the following example.

 .. code-block:: java